 - Lastly, confirm that you mention your target locations on your website copy as well.

-We hope you found this article useful, and you smash your local organic rankings.
-If you want some help with your local visibility, you can check our services here and contact with us.
+We hope you found this article useful and that you can smash your local organic rankings.
+If you want some help with your local visibility, you can check out our local SEO services and contact us.